pallets-eco/flask-sqlalchemy/docs/index.rst

 .. versionchanged:: 0.10
    The `__tablename__` attribute is now optional.
-If not defined, the class name (converted to lowercases and camel cased words separated by underscores) is used.
+If not defined, the class name (converted to lowercase and camel cased words separated by underscores) is used.

 Road to Enlightenment